Dmathz16/dtech-pos-resto-small/README.md

-# DTech POS Restaurant (Small Business - one store only)
+# DTech POS Restaurant (Small Business)

+A restaurant POS with one store and multi employee types.